Hi there! I'm Ankita Narayan.

 Now, if you're an only child, or if you have siblings who are many years younger/older, or if you're simply the kind of person who enjoys being left alone, then I wouldn't be wrong in assuming that you maintained a private journal growing up.
 I know I did.
 So whenever something of importance happened in my life, be it happy or sad, I loved recording it in my journal.
 And then I grew up and got married and forgot all about it until...

 ...September, 2015.
 After a tiff with my husband, Shane, I realised that I wanted to whine about our argument in a journal.
 Except that I didn't have one.
 I couldn't even find a reasonably nice piece of paper to write on.
 So I began to randomly look for options on the internet.
 One thing led to another and I ended up with a free WordPress account.
-The whole process of creating my blog on WordPress made me forget all about the tiff and I began to click, click, click away on the keyboard about everything that was dear to me.
+The whole process of creating my blog on WordPress made me forget all about the tiff and I began to tap, tap, tap away on the keyboard about everything that was dear to me.
 I began writing stories about the people I have observed, stories waiting to be told, social commentary, and snippets from my life.
-In early October 2015, Shane bought me this domain as a birthday gift.
+And in early October 2015, Shane bought me this domain as a birthday gift.
 He said he saw how happy my blog made me and wanted to help me build a website from scratch.
 What you're seeing around here is the result of many sleepless hours spent working on our little pet project.
+Six months into blogging, I got invited to become a Google Create: India partner, and currently my blog's collection on Google Plus boasts of over 300,000 followers.

-On 22 September 2016, to celebrate one year of 22 Nelson Street, I launched a new project - my podcast.
-Desi Outsiders is a podcast about Indian culture and society by two Indian girls (myself and my friend Meenal) who live in Europe.
+Later, on 22 September 2016, to celebrate one year of 22 Nelson Street, I launched a new project - my podcast.
+Desi Outsiders is a podcast about Indian culture and society by two Indian girls (myself and my friend & co-host Meenal) who live in Europe.
 You can find us on Youtube, iTunes, aCast or any other app that you might be using to listen to your favourite podcasts.

 So if you're on this page, you've hopefully already gone through some other parts of this website and wanted to get to know the face and brain behind the screen, managing and writing on this little personal space of mine on the internet.
 Thanks for stopping by!
 If you go through the stuff written here, you'll get a glimpse into a small part of my life and a big part of my little brain.
 Hope you enjoy your time here!

-If, after reading all this, you feel like you want to talk to me, don't hesitate to send me a not-so-old-fashioned e-mail.
+If, after reading all this, you feel like you want to talk to me, don't hesitate to send me a good old-fashioned e-mail.